 - Who will win the next gen war?
 Check out Xbox Two vs PS5: predicting the future

-Now, before tongues start wagging, we can't say for certain if this is representative of what to expect visually from any next-gen PS5 or Xbox Two hardware.
+Now, before tongues start wagging, we can't say for certain if this is representative of what to expect visually from any next-gen PS5 or Xbox Two (now officially called Xbox Series X) hardware.
 Their complete specs remain a tightly guarded secret.